kapekost/BlogRSS/README.md

-to be updated
 # BlogRSS
-Ionic application retrieving RSS feed and creates folded list
+Ionic simple listing application retrieving RSS feed and creates folded list with titles and description

+# Setup
+as any other Ionic project: http://ionicframework.com/getting-started/